telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-menu.md

         </ul>
     </li>

-This partial outputs a list of `&lt;li&gt;` elements that work as links to each Genre.
+This partial outputs a list of `<li>` elements that work as links to each Genre.

 ###### Example